 Ras Al Khor Wildlife Sanctuary has no nearby metro stations.
 Visitors can use taxis and their cars to get there.
 A large car parking area is reserved to avoid inconvenience and provide the guests with the best facilities.
 Visitors can also use the Ras al Khor wildlife sanctuary map for guidance.
 However, car parking is also free of cost.

 How to get to Ras Al Khor Wildlife Sanctuary?

 One essential question visitors face is How to reach Ras Al Khor Wildlife Sanctuary?
 As discussed above, there is no Dubai Metro Station nearby, so the best way to get there is by using your car if you are a resident of Dubai.
 Otherwise, the tourists can also reach Ras Al Khor Wildlife Sanctuary with the help of a taxi.
 Car rental also is a good option available here.
 Many visitors touring in bulk together hire private bus services for a comfortable journey.

-No metro is available there, but sure several buses pass the Ras Al Khor Wildlife Sanctuary.
-Some of these buses are 63E, X23, 64, 55, and 61.
+No metro is available, but several buses pass the Ras Al Khor Wildlife Sanctuary.
+These buses are 63E, X23, 64, 55, and 61.

 Here are some things not to forget while visiting The Ras Al Khor Wildlife Sanctuary:

 - Ras Al Khor is a quiet zone, so no noise is allowed

 - Phones are not allowed in this sanctuary